JanMiksovsky/blog/src/about.md

 <img src="/images/about/elix.png" style="width: 64px">

 At my second startup, I developed the [Elix](https://component.kitchen/elix) web component library, an open collection of high-quality web components for common user interface patterns.
 My goal was to consolidate a career's worth of experience refining the details of user interface controls into a shareable library of readily reusable components.
-Working on Elix led me to understand the value of building as close to the underlying platform as possible.
+Working on Elix led me to appreciate the value of building as close to the underlying platform as possible.
+In a presentation at Microsoft, I packed a decade of work into a single, comprehensive [talk about Elix](https://www.youtube.com/watch?v=mtHf7crZZIQ).

-## HTML &lt;slot> element
+## &lt;slot>

 For some years I participated in the WHATWG web apps working group, an experience that led me to appreciate the enormous work that goes on year after year to ensure that the web remains a dynamic place — but in a backward-compatible way.
-I'm proud of work I did to help Apple and Google resolve their disagreements on a fundamental point that had threatened to derail the adoption of web components, an episode I wrote up in [A history of the HTML slot element](/posts/2019/04-08-a-history-of-the-slot-element.html).
+I'm proud of work I did to help Apple and Google resolve their disagreements on a fundamental point that had threatened to derail the adoption of web components, a story I wrote up in [A history of the HTML &lt;slot> element](/posts/2019/04-08-a-history-of-the-slot-element.html).

 ## Presterity